Slow Cooker Swamp Potatoes

 Meat Swap: Ground beef is the second-best choice for a change.
 Be sure to cook, crumble, and drain it first.
 Raw Chicken can be used, but it will be the sauce thinner for it has more moisture.

-Veggies Additions: You can add onion, red bell pepper, carrots, or celery to make it more filling.
+Veggies Additions: Add onion, red bell pepper, carrots, or celery to make it more filling.

 Lower the Sodium: Use low-sodium cream of chicken soup, and instead of the ranch packet, season the dish heavily with onion powder and garlic powder.